 A number of Government policies and strategies are directly relevant to the strategic priorities in this skills strategy and will shape the future of funding and devolution through which it will be delivered.
+Partners across the area must work together to ensure these are leveraged optimally for Cambridgeshire and Peterborough.

 Skills is a busy policy landscape.
 As shown in the timeline over the page, the last 10 years have seen a succession of re-shaping policies.
 The period has also seen legislative change, in 2017 both the Technical and Further Education Act and the Higher Education and Research Act brought the most significant changes for decades.
-As this strategy is written, the Skills and Post-16 Education Bill is passing through Parliament.
+As this Strategy is written, the Skills and Post-16 Education Bill is passing through Parliament.